jrop/u.nvim/README.md

 ## Features

+- **Rendering System**: a utility that can declaratively render NeoVim-specific hyperscript into a buffer, supporting creating/managing extmarks, highlights, and key-event handling (requires NeoVim >0.11)
+- **Signals**: a simple dependency tracking system that pairs well with the rendering utilities for creating reactive/interactive UIs in NeoVim.
 - **Range Utility**: Get context-aware selections with ease.
 Replace regions with new text.
 Think of it as a programmatic way to work with visual selections (or regions of text).
 - **Code Writer**: Write code with automatic indentation and formatting.
 - **Operator Key Mapping**: Flexible key mapping that works with the selected text.